Updated May 3, 2023

 Many parents understand what it is like to have horrifying thoughts about their child being harmed in some way.
 Most everyone experiences moments of frustration or anger when a violent thought creeps in and then subsides.
 It is common to experience anxiety and even play out scenarios about failing when trying something new or starting a new job.
 Negative thoughts can make their way in and cause anxiety in nearly every situation.
 It may feel strange to even have these thoughts, and they may recede within moments.
-For some people, though, the intrusive thoughts don’t fade away and may even grow more intense and more disturbing.

 What Are Intrusive Thoughts?